wufunc/langgraph4j/src/site/mkdocs/core/subgraph.md

         });
     ```

-## As a state graph

-This is the most effective way to create subgraph nodes is by using a state subgraph.
-When doing so, the subgraph is merged into the parent one becoming a integral part of it, as conseguence it is important keep note that **the parent graph and the subgraph share everithing like one single graph**.

-**Note**
-_The merging happens during graph compilation and the subgraphs nodes are renamed to avoid clashing.
-From outside of graph to get the real name of merge subgraph nodes to must use_ [`SubGraphNode.formatId( subgraphId, subgraphNodeId )`][formatid]

-see [example][state_sample]
+* Add a node with the **state subgraph**:

+  this is useful when the parent graph and the subgraph are strictly relate one to other, sharing everithing.
+In particular the **subgraph is merged with its parent** creating a seamless integration.

+    ```java
+    stateGraph.addNode( "subgraph", workflowChild );
+    ```

 ## As a compiled graph

 The simplest way to create subgraph nodes is by using a compiled subgraph directly.
 When doing so, it is important that **the parent graph and the subgraph state schemas share at least one key which they can use to communicate**.
-If your graph and subgraph do not share any keys, you should use write an action (ie. [`AsyncNodeAction`][action] ) invoking the subgraph instead (see below).
+If your graph and subgraph do not share any keys, you should use write an action (ie. [`AsyncNodeActionWithConfig`][action] ) invoking the subgraph instead (see below).

-**Note**
+### Note
-_If you pass extra keys to the subgraph node (i.e., in addition to the shared keys), they will be ignored by the subgraph node.
-Similarly, if you return extra keys from the subgraph, they will be ignored by the parent graph._
+* If you pass extra keys to the subgraph node (i.e., in addition to the shared keys), they will be ignored by the subgraph node.
+Similarly, if you return extra keys from the subgraph, they will be ignored by the parent graph.
+* Interruptions are supported

 see [example][compiled_sample]

 ## As a node action

 You might want to define a subgraph with a completely different schema.
 In this case, you can create a node function that invokes the subgraph.
 This function will need to transform the input (parent) state to the subgraph state before invoking the subgraph, and transform the results back to the parent state before returning the state update from the node.

+### Note
+* Interruption support is up to you

 see [example][node_sample]

+## As a state graph

+This is the most effective way to create subgraph nodes is by using a state subgraph.
+When doing so, the subgraph is merged into the parent one becoming a integral part of it, as conseguence it is important keep note that **the parent graph and the subgraph share everithing like one single graph**.

+### Note
+* The merging happens during graph compilation and the subgraphs nodes Ids are renamed to avoid clashing.
+From outside of graph to get the real Id of merge subgraph nodes to must use[`SubGraphNode.formatId( subgraphId, subgraphNodeId )`][formatid]
+* Interruptions are supported passing the renamed subgraph node Id got from [`SubGraphNode.formatId( subgraphId, subgraphNodeId )`][formatid]

+see [example][state_sample]

 ## Visualization

 It's often important to be able to visualize graphs, especially as they get more complex.
 LangGraph4j comes with [`StateGraph.getGraph()`][sg_getgraph] method to get a visualization format (ie. diagram-as-a-code representation [PlantUML],[Mermaid.js]):

-**Note**
+### Note
 Only in the case of  **state subgraph** visualization, since adding it implies its merging into parent, if you call [`StateGraph.getGraph()`][sg_getgraph] you will got a visualization format before merging process, while if you call [`CompiledGraph.getGraph()`][cg_getgraph] you got a visualization format after merging process.

 ## Streaming